macdkw89/election_analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code 1.68.1

 ## Summary
-The analysis of the election shows that
+The analysis of the election shows that:

-    - There were 369,711 votes cast in the election
+    * There were 369,711 votes cast in the election

-    - The Candidates were
+    * The Candidates were
       - Charles Casper Stockham
       - Diana DeGette
       - Raymon Anthony Doane

-    - The candidate results were:
+    * The candidate results were:
         - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
         - Diana DeGette received 73.8% of the vote and 272,892 votes.
         - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.